Biomolecular Chemistry

 • Mastering scientific English (spoken and written)

-• Analyze the different stages of an experimental protocol
+• Analyze the different steps of an experimental protocol

-• Mastering the main techniques for synthesis, purification, and qualitative and quantitative analysis of organic compounds
+• Master the main techniques for the synthesis, purification, and qualitative and quantitative analysis of organic compounds

-• Implement the latest spectroscopy and analysis techniques
+• Apply the latest spectroscopic and analytical techniques

 • Designing new molecules

-• Analyze and interpret experimental results from biological tests
+• Analyze and interpret the experimental results of biological tests

 General scientific skills